Durance: Flow

 The sources of the water are a combination of melting snow and the drainage of rain from the surrounding hills and plateaux which have a Mediterranean climate.
 The latter's tributaries bring rain water mainly in spring, autumn and winter but little during the summer.
 At Serre-Ponçon, its basin of 3600 km2 can create a flow as low as 18 m3/s and a maximum flood of 1700 m3/s (value recorded in 1957).

 At the confluence with the Rhône, the average natural flow of the Durance is approximately 190 m3/s, with a high annual variability.
 It can vary between 40 m3/s (the most severe low water levels) and 6000 m3/s in catastrophic historic floods, levels reached in 1843, 1882 and 1886.
-At the outlet into the Lac de Serre-Ponçon, the medium flow is 81 m3/s; at Oraison it is 123 m3/s and after the confluence with the Verdon, flow reaches 174 m3/s (250 to 330 m³/s in spring, 100 m³/s in the summer).
+At the outlet into the Lac de Serre-Ponçon, the medium flow is 81 m3/s; at Oraison it is 123 m3/s and after the confluence with the Verdon, flow reaches 174 m3/s (250 to 330 m^{3}/s in spring, 100 m^{3}/s in the summer).
 The contribution of water from the downstream tributaries is very low.
 The annual maximum flow generally occurs in May or June, but the most violent flash floods occur in autumn.
 The lowest water levels occur in winter in the upper valley, and in summer in the middle and lower part of the river.